viv-codes/CSHVcluster/README.md

 # CSHVcluster
 This repo contains info regarding CSH's Vcluster.
 You most likely won't have to care about the 'Installation' or 'Management' steps unless you're an RTP, if you're just looking to use the vcluster, skip to the [setup section](#setup).
-If you're looking for a cleaner, more polished install guide, check out the wiki page here [citation needed]

 Note: Most of the installation of the base k8s deployment came from [Galen's install guide](https://github.com/galenguyer/k8s), and has just been modified to fit the needs of this project.
 For an in-depth installation process, read that.
 If you want to precisely replciate the steps used to deploy the instance of k8s used in this project, follow Galen's guide for basic setup in PVE, then follow the directions below.